Looking for an amazing and easy DIY project? This bread box transformation is stunning. Amazing modern makeover with just a few simple steps.

 *This post was sponsored by Homeright and may contain affiliate links.
 As always, opinions are 100% my own.
 For more information, please see my disclosure page.*

-Did you catch my Kitchen makeover post?
+Did you catch my kitchen makeover post?
 We are renovating our kitchen in a weekend!
 It’s going to be a huge job and we still aren’t sure if it’s all going to work, lol.
 But renovating the kitchen means that we need to update a few of our accessories too.
-Enter battered old bread box…
+Enter the battered old bread box…

 I don’t even know where we originally got this bread box, but it now looks like something you could pick up in a thrift store.
 It wasn’t hard to convince myself that it needed some love.

 Start by setting up your spray shelter.
 We just popped ours up in the garage to avoid getting paint on any of our tools.
 I opted for a paint sprayer for this project instead of paint brushes because the piece has so many edges and crannies—I didn’t want to spend a ton of time digging in and painting and getting paint all over my arms, lol.

 Next, fill your paint sprayer‘s pot with the paint of your choice.

 Before you start using your paint sprayer, use an old piece of cardboard to experiment with.
 You can adjust the the volume of paint you release, and the spray patterns (horizontal, vertical, and circular).
 We used the vertical setting.
 Once you’re ready, spray your piece.

 When the exterior is dry, open up your paint sprayer and paint the inside of your piece as well.
 Each time you stop, make sure to follow the directions and clean your sprayer well.

 It hardly took any time at all to paint this guy!
 And given the number of corners, nooks, and crannies, I have no doubt that a brush would’ve taken a lot longer!
 Now I’m itching to use it on a bigger piece… lol.